Infopercept/Regex-Intelligence-Exchange-by-Infopercept/patterns/CONTRIBUTING.md

 # Contributing Patterns to Regex Intelligence Exchange by Infopercept

-Thank you for your interest in contributing to the Regex Intelligence Exchange by Invinsense!
+Thank you for your interest in contributing to the Regex Intelligence Exchange by Infopercept!
 This document provides guidelines and best practices for contributing new patterns or improving existing ones.

 ## Pattern Guidelines